brendanmurty/site/README.md

 - The `bin/deploy.sh` script must be updated to use your forked repository URLs when updating `CHANGELOG.md`
 - All files in the `content` directory should contain your own content instead
 - All files in the `assets` directory should contain your own static files instead
-- Purchase your own license to use [Mass-Driver](https://mass-driver.com/) fonts or use other fonts

 4. Commit and push all of these changes to your forked repository
 5. Setup [GitHub Pages](https://pages.github.com/) for your forked repository: